Roman number d. How do Roman numerals work?

 • Century or millennium number: XIX century, II millennium BC. e.

-• The serial number of the monarch: Charles V, Catherine II.
+• Serial number of the monarch: Charles V, Catherine II.

-• Volume number in a multi-volume book (sometimes numbers of book parts, sections or chapters).
+• The volume number in a multi-volume book (sometimes the numbers of parts of the book, sections or chapters).

-• In some editions - page numbers with the preface to the book, so as not to correct references inside the main text when changing the preface.
+• In some publications - the numbers of sheets with the preface to the book, so as not to correct the links within the main text when the preface is changed.

 • Antique watch dial markings.

-• Other important events or list items, such as: V postulate of Euclid, World War II, XXII Congress of the CPSU, etc.
+• Other important events or bullet points, for example: Euclid's V postulate, World War II, XXII Congress of the CPSU, etc.

-In other languages, the scope of Roman numerals may have some peculiarities, for example, in Western countries, Roman numerals sometimes record the year number.
+In other languages, the scope of application of Roman numerals may have specific features; for example, in Western countries, the year number is sometimes written in Roman numerals.

 Meaning 1 2 3 4 5 6 7 8 9 10 11 12 50 100 500 1 000